BACK TO DIRECTIVES

 Identity Does Not Substitute for Process

 Process erosion occurs when identity is allowed to stand in for procedure.
-Reputation, authority, or seniority often pressures systems to skip steps, negotiate execution, or assume correctness without verification.
+Reputation or authority often pressures systems to skip steps or negotiate execution.

 This directive enforces process primacy.